alpaca-tc/diver_down/README.md

 ## Usage

-`divert_down` is mainly divided into the `DiverDown::Trace` for dynamic analysing ruby code, and the `DiverDown::Web` for viewing the result on the browser.
+`diver_down` is mainly divided into the `DiverDown::Trace` for dynamic analysing ruby code, and the `DiverDown::Web` for viewing the result on the browser.

 ### `DiverDown::Trace`